yetulaxman/containers-workflows/_hands-on/day3/Share_image.md

 we have to sometimes prepare custom images to meet our needs either by building a new image from Dockerfile or adding missing software tools on pre-built images.
 And also, we usually want to re-use the customised image later or share it with other collaborators.
 One way to share images to thers is use images registries !
 In this session, you will learn to modify existing Docker image and share it with others via DockerHub.
 For this purpose, we will make use of FastQC image from DockerHub as a starting image for modification.

-## Modifying content inside the container.
+## Sharing docker image via DcokerHub

 1. Deploy FastQC Container